shmuelie/Humanizer.Js/CONTRIBUTING.md

 Keep in mind that after running `npm install` the git repo is reset.
 So a good way to cope with this is to have a copy of the folder to push the changes, and the other to try them.

 Make and commit your changes.
-Make sure the commands `npm run build` and `npm run test:prod` are working.
+Make sure the commands `tsc` is working.

 Finally send a [GitHub Pull Request](https://github.com/SamuelEnglard/Humanizer.Js/compare?expand=1) with a clear list of what you've done (read more [about pull requests](https://help.github.com/articles/about-pull-requests/)).
 Make sure all of your commits are atomic (one feature per commit).